Angelfish: Leader, DAG, or Anywhere in Between: Security Analysis

-\begin{corollary} If the first honest party to enter round $r$ does so after GST and $L_r$ is honest, all honest parties will directly commit round $r$ leader vertex. \end{corollary}
+\begin{corollary} If the first honest party to enter round $r$ does so after GST and $L_r$ and $L_{r+1}$ are honest, then all honest parties will directly commit the leader vertex of round \(r+1\). \end{corollary}

-\begin{lemma}[Validity]~ If an honest party $\node{i}$ calls $a\_bcast_i(b, r)$ then every honest party eventually outputs $a\_deliver_i(b, r, P_i)$. \end{lemma}
+\begin{lemma}[Validity]~ If an honest party $\node{i}$ calls $a\_bcast_i(b, r)$, then every honest party eventually outputs $a\_deliver_i(b, r, P_i)$. \end{lemma}

 \begin{proof} When an honest party \( P_i \) calls a\_bcast$_i(b, r)$, it pushes \( b \) into the \( blocksToPropose \) queue.
+We now show that every block in this queue is eventually committed and delivered.
 By Claim~\ref{claim: keep entering}, \( P_i \) continuously progresses to higher rounds, creating new vertices in each of these rounds.
-Consequently, \( P_i \) will eventually create a vertex \( v_i \) with block \( b \) in some round \( r \) and reliably broadcast it.
-By the Validity property of reliable broadcast, all honest parties will eventually deliver \( v_i \).
-According to Fact~\ref{fact}, all honest parties will add \( v_i \) to their DAGs.
-Following the create\_new\_vertex procedure, once \( v_i \) is added to \( DAG_j[r] \), every subsequent vertex created by \( P_j \) will contain a path to \( v_i \).
-By Corollary~\ref{corollary: validity}, the leader vertex proposed by an honest leader is directly committed by all honest parties after GST.
-By the code of order\_vertices, each party \( P_j \) will eventually invoke a\_deliver$_j(b, r, P_i)$.
-By Lemma~\ref{lemma: agreement}, all honest parties will eventually invoke a\_deliver$(b, r, P_i)$. \end{proof}
+Because leaders are assigned pseudorandomly to rounds, there will come a round \(r\) such that \(r-1\) started after GST, the leader of round \(r-1\) is honest, and \(P_i\) is the leader of round \(r\).
+In round \(r\), \( P_i \) will dequeue an element \(b\) from \( blocksToPropose \) and create a vertex \( v_i \) with block \( b \), and by~\Cref{corollary: validity}, all honest parties will commit it and output $a\_deliver_i(b, r, P_i)$. \end{proof}